AllanChew/ModularNEAT/README.md

 6. Repeat steps 2-5 until some termination condition (e.g. fitness reaches some desired value)

 Once you find a network you like, you can save it to a file using `NetworkBaseVisual::Save`.
 To load a network that's been saved to a file, use the `NetworkBase` and/or `NetworkBaseVisual` constructor(s) with the name/path of the file as the argument.

+You can also save and load the entire NEAT class to a file using the `NEAT::Save` and `NEAT::Load` functions respectively.
+This is handy if you want to pause training, and then come back to it in the future.

 The code below shows how to load and run a saved network.

 ```c
 NetworkBase network("xor.dat");